recoskyler/chatter/README.md

 ### Running

-The following command will run the app and the database as a Docker container.
-Your changes will not effect the app.
+The following command will run the database as a Docker container.

 ```bash
 $ docker compose up -d
 ```

-or if you have a database set up already, and you would like the hot-reload to work:
+If you have the database set up already, and you would like the hot-reload to work:

 ```bash
 npm run dev -- --open